Punjab Announces Curtailment of Renewable Power Until Coronavirus Outbreak Subsides

 The list of generators includes solar and wind generators including Abundant Energy, ACME Solar, Allianz Ecopower, Azure Renewable Energy Private Limited, Ecoenergy Inc., PEDA Phulokheri, Solaire Power Private Limited, Vector Green Surya Urja Private Limited, subsidiary of Adani Power and NTPC Vidyut Vyapar Nigam Limited (NVVN), Solar Energy Corporation of India (SECI) among others.
 Generators of biomass and cogen power, biogas and mini hydel projects are also asked to stop generating power.

-Last week, the Punjab State Power Corporation Limited (PSPCL) issued‘force majeure’ notice stating that it has been forced to curtail power purchase and generation due to the ongoing nationwide lockdown.
+Last week, the Punjab State Power Corporation Limited (PSPCL) issued a ‘force majeure’ notice stating that it has been forced to curtail power purchase and generation due to the ongoing nationwide lockdown.
 In an email notice, the state distribution company informed Prayatna Developers Private Limited, a solar power special purpose vehicle of Adani Power Limited, that due to a load crash, it is unable to procure power because of the force majeure event (COVID-19 outbreak).

 Since the outbreak of the pandemic in the country, DISCOMs across states have been invoking the force majeure clause, putting the viability of renewable power generation projects under threat.